 The Short Course is an American style 15 hole course which consists of 10 par 3’s ranging from 98-172m and 5 par 4’s ranging from 197-258m.
 With small undulating greens with kikuyu fairways and measuring 2500 metres in length the picturesque Executive course is a perfect course for beginners and for those who are looking to sharpen up their short game skills.
 With relaxed dress code no booking required the Executive course is available to public at all times.

-West Beach Parks Pro Shop is open daily from dawn until 6pm (subject to weather on night practise range).
+West Beach Parks Pro Shop is open daily from dawn until 6pm (subject to weather on night practice range).

 With a large range of hot food, sandwiches, cold drinks, alcoholic beverages and barista coffee the West Beach Parks Pro Shop is the perfect place to pop in before or after your game.